masc-ucsc/docs/docs/pyrope/04-variables.md

 * `string`: which is a sequence of characters

-All the types with the exception of the function can be converted back and forth to integer.
+All the types except the function can be converted back and forth to an integer.

 ### Integer or `int`

 Integers have unlimited precision and they are always signed.
-Type constrains can enforce a subset like unsigned or ranges.
+Type constraints can enforce a subset like unsigned or ranges.

 ```